Electric fire place

 ← Mobile/tablet users, scroll sideways to view full table →

-Much like gas heaters, electric heaters can also prove costly to run during the cooler months, adding between $122 and $247 to energy costs depending on the type of heater.
+Much like gas heaters, electric heaters can also prove costly to run during the cooler months, adding anywhere between $117 and $247 to energy costs depending on the type of heater.

-Of the electric heating options shown in the table above, oil heaters generally use less power than the other options.
-An oil column heater tends to consume around 1.8kWh of electricity per hour, which is slightly less tan radiant, fan, panel or convection heaters.
+Oil heaters generally use less energy than the other electric heating options shown above.
+An oil column heater tends to consume around 1.8kWh of electricity per hour, which is slightly less than radiant, fan, panel or convection heaters.

 Are oil heaters cheap to run?

 While oil heaters aren’t necessarily cheap to run, they’re generally much more cost-effective than other electric heater types, such as panel or radiant bar heaters.
-On average, using an oil heater for three hours per day in winter will add an extra $122 to $212 to your power bill, depending on your location.
+On average, using an oil heater for three hours per day in winter will add an extra $117 to $212 to your energy bill, depending on your location.

-It’s important to note that there are three bands of energy ratings – cold, average and hot – for climate zones in Australia.
-For example, Melbourne is in a cold climate zone, Sydney is an average climate zone and Brisbane in a hot climate zone.
-Each climate zone assumes different average annual energy consumption.
-In the table below, we assume a standard annual electricity usage of 4,342kWh.
+There are three bands (cold, average and hot) of energy ratings for climate zones in Australia.
+For example, Melbourne is in a cold climate zone, Sydney is an average climate zone and Brisbane is in a hot climate zone.
+Each climate zone assumes a different average annual energy consumption.
+In the table below, we assume a standard annual electricity usage of 4,373kWh.

 ← Mobile/tablet users, scroll sideways to view full table →

-General guide only.
-Source: www.canstar.com.au – 18/04/24.
-Average energy consumption figures based on reverse cycle, non-ducted, single split system air conditioners listed in the Commonwealth of Australia E3 Program’s Registration database.
-Capacity based on rated heating capacity at 7°C. Electricity usage cost estimates based on average electricity usage costs – 33.7 c/kWh in Sydney, 25.1 c/kWh in Melbourne, 30.9 c/kWh in Brisbane, 43.6 c/kWh in Adelaide, 30.1 c/kWh in Perth, 29.5 c/kWh in Hobart, 28.1 c/kWh in Darwin and 25.0 c/kWh in Canberra.
-Average usage costs are based on rates on Canstar’s database available for an annual usage of 4,378 kWh, with the exception of Perth which is based on the Synergy Home Plan (A1) tariff and Darwin which is based on the government regulated rate. ^Climate zones based on the Zoned Energy Rating Label for air conditioner models imported or supplied after 1 April 2020.
+Source: www.canstar.com.au – 24/04/25.
+Average energy consumption figures based on air conditioners listed in the Commonwealth of Australia E3 Program’s Registration database.
+Average electricity usage rates are based on single-rate, non-solar only plans on Canstar’s database, available for an annual usage of 4,373 kWh.
+With the exception of Perth which is based on the Synergy Home Plan (A1) tariff and Darwin which is based on the government regulated rate.
+Climate zones based on the Zoned Energy Rating Label for air conditioner models imported or supplied after 1 April 2020.

-According to our calculations, reverse cycle air conditioners were cheaper to run than gas or electric heaters over the winter period in hot climate zones, like Brisbane and Darwin.
-Conversely, running the A/C for heating in cooler climate zones could be a costly decision.
-Keep in mind, other variables such as personal usage habits and rates will impact your personal winter energy running costs.
+According to our calculations, reverse-cycle air conditioners were cheaper to run than gas or electric heaters over the winter period in hot climate zones, like Brisbane and Darwin.
+However, running the air conditioner for heating in cooler climate zones could be a costly decision.
+Other variables, such as personal usage habits and rates, will impact your personal winter energy running costs.

 How to calculate heater running costs

-To calculate your heater’s running cost, look for a label that describes its capacity or input power requirement.
-You will also need to have an energy bill handy to see what usage rate you’re paying for electricity or natural gas.
-Alternatively, you can find your rates by checking your retailer’s energy price fact sheets.
+To calculate your heater’s running cost, look for a label that describes its capacity or input energy requirement.
+You will also need to have a recent energy bill available to check what usage rate you’re paying for electricity or natural gas.
+Alternatively, you can find your usage rates by checking your electricity retailer’s energy price fact sheets.

 Once you have this information, you can estimate your heater’s running usage costs by multiplying its input requirement by your energy usage rate.
 For example, let’s say an electric fan heater consumes 2kW of electricity.
 With a usage rate of 30c per kWh, the running cost is, therefore, 60c per hour (2kWh x 30c).